CuteNikki/discord-bot/README.md

 ## TO-DO

+Might look into making more advanced setup commands that walk you through the entire process instead of using multiple commands to configure everything
+This could be very interesting for tickets

 - [ ] refactor config commands
+  - [x] counting (new)
+  - [x] custom voice channels (new)
+  - [x] starboard (new)
+  - [x] welcome
+  - [x] farewell
+  - [ ] level
+  - [ ] log
+  - [ ] ticket
 - [ ] miscellaneous
   - [x] fully translated all messages sent by the bot
   - [x] added locales to all registered slash commands
+  - [ ] replace any null/undefined, true/false and so on with proper translations
 - [x] moderation module
   - [x] infractions command
     - [x] slash and user context menu commands